vule0/BotiFy/README.md

 # Spotify Automation Script
-# Built using Selenium and Python
+### Built using Selenium and Python

-# What it does:
+## Functions:
-# Logs into your account
+- Logs into your account
-# Chooses a certain playlist / certain song
+- Chooses a specified playlist/song
-# Turns on/off shuffle
+- Toggles shuffle and repeat
-# Changes volume
+- Changes volume